Sh1nbatsu/middle.messenger.praktikum.yandex/README.md

 To build and start project locally `npm run start`

+To run linters use `npm run lint`

 ### **Routing**

-On the current stage of development, routing is realised via change in url for some links
+On the current stage of development, routing is realised via change in url for some links and <a> tags.

 / - login page

 /register - registration page

-/im - main messenger page, with chat select and messaging block *Info:* only way to get to this page is to manually type `/im` in address bar
+/im - main messenger page, with chat select and messaging block _Info:_ only way to get to this page is to manually type `/im` in address bar

 /profile - user profile page